Home » Tips » Page 2

 Tips to Keep Your Marriage from Drifting Apart

 Couples sometimes need some help to keep their love from fading and their relationship from drifting apart.
-Drifting apart is all too real for so many couples and I would go so far to say, it is something that happens to all couples at one time or another.
+Drifting apart is all too real for so many couples.
+I would go so far as to say, it is something that happens to all couples at one time or another.

 The key is knowing why it happens and what you can do to change it.